Chocolate Chip Cheesecake is rich, creamy, full of chocolate chips with a texture of New York Cheesecake that is easy to make and impressive to serve!

 - Mix the graham cracker crumbs, 1/3 cup sugar and 6 tablespoons melted butter and press into the bottom of the springform pan and 1 inch up the sides.

-- In a stand mixer beat the cream cheese and sugar then add in the condensed milk until combined.
+In a stand mixer beat the cream cheese until fluffy then add in the condensed milk until combined.

 - Add in the eggs one at a time until fully combined then add in the vanilla, flour and chocolate chips until combined before pouring into the springform pan.